Let us quickly take a look at what you will be learning in this blog.

-You must have heard an old aphorism: ‘There are no junior DevOps Engineers?’
-If not, please be known that it’s a popular expression on Stack Overflow and Reddit.
+You must have heard the aphorism—There are no junior DevOps engineers.
+If not, then please know that it is a popular expression on Stack Overflow and Reddit.
 But what does that mean?

 Simply put, it implies that it takes a number of years of experience, fused with a solid understanding of tools, to eventually become an effective Senior DevOps professional.
 Sadly, there is no shortcut to gaining experience.

-This is not an effort to cheat the system; it is truly not attainable to fake to be a Senior DevOps Engineer with a couple of months of experience.
-A solid understanding of the rapidly and forever changing tools and methodologies takes years to master, and there’s no easy way to achieve these.
+This is not an effort to cheat the system; it is truly not possible to fake being a Senior DevOps Engineer with a couple of months of experience.
+A solid understanding of the rapidly and forever-changing tools and methodologies takes years to master, and there’s no easy way to learn them.

 However!
-There is a roughly approved (yet trendy) menu of tools and ideas that almost all corporations use.
-Tools are totally different from skills; therefore while you’re learning the tools, make sure not to neglect your skills (interviewing, networking, written communication, troubleshooting, etc.).
+There is a roughly approved, yet trendy, menu of tools and ideas that almost all corporations use.
+Tools are totally different from skills; therefore, while you’re learning the tools, make sure not to neglect skills such as interviewing, networking, written communication, troubleshooting, etc.

 Most significantly, don’t lose track of what you are up to—building a fully automated digital pipeline that takes ideas and turns them into revenue-generating code pieces.

 Before we dig deeper into the ultimate roadmap to becoming a DevOps professional, let us look at the skills that you’d need to acquire.
-Regardless of the background, you are coming from (IT or non-IT), if you think DevOps is the field you might be interested in, then let’s start this journey.
-First, let me list down all the skills you have to learn.
+Regardless of your background, IT or non-IT, if you think DevOps is the field you might be interested in, then let’s start this journey.
+First, let us list the skills that you’d have to learn.